Begin the Process

 -

-IMPORTANT NOTICE: Risk factors are screened in the Assessment Suitability Form to inform clinical decision making.
-However, emails and online submissions are not monitored for emergencies, and crisis intervention is not provided.
+IMPORTANT NOTICES: Safety and welfare considerations are screened in the Assessment Suitability Form to inform clinical decision-making.
+However, emails and online submissions are not monitored in real time, and All Kinds of Minds Assessments is not a crisis response service.

-If there are immediate concerns about a child or young person’s safety, attend the nearest Emergency Department.
-For non-acute concerns regarding mental health, contact the child or young person’s G.P. for advice on appropriate H.S.E. services.
+If there are immediate and urgent concerns about a child or young person’s safety, attend the nearest Emergency Department or call 999/112.
+For non-urgent mental health concerns, please contact the child or young person’s G.P., who can advise on appropriate H.S.E. services and referral pathways (e.g., Primary Care Psychology or C.A.M.H.S., as indicated).